Malvi1497/Surfs_up_Analysis/README.md

 ![December Temp](https://user-images.githubusercontent.com/94252681/162633667-ba35cfd5-dc1d-4325-9827-15b404654991.png)

 ## Summary
 From the charts, we can see that June and December are close in average, maximum, and minimum temperature.
-More importantly, the spread is about the same as the spread for the month of June.
+More importantly, the spread is about the same as the spread for the month of June showing us that the proposed business is sustainable all year around in Ohau.